Politics of Portugal: 21st, 22nd, 23rd Constitutional Governments (2015–2024)

 The 21st cabinet of the Portuguese government since the establishment of the current constitution.
-It was established on 26 November 2015 as a Socialist Party (PS) minority government led by Prime Minister António Costa.
+It was established on 26 November 2015 as a Socialist Party (PS) minority government led by António Costa.

-The Portuguese legislative election of 2019 was held on 6 October 2019.
-The centre-left Socialist Party (PS) of incumbent Prime Minister Costa obtained the largest share of the vote, and the most seats.
-The XXII Constitutional Government of Portugal was sworn in on 26 October 2019 as a Socialist Party (PS) minority government led by Prime Minister António Costa.
-In October 2021, the budget proposed by the government was rejected by Parliament, leading President Marcelo Rebelo de Sousa to call an early election for January 2022.
+The election of 2019 was held on 6 October 2019.
+The centre-left PS of incumbent prime minister Costa obtained the largest share of the vote, and the most seats.
+The 22nd Constitutional Government was sworn in on 26 October 2019 as a PS minority government led by António Costa.
+In October 2021, the budget proposed by the government was rejected by parliament, leading president Marcelo Rebelo de Sousa to call an early election for January 2022.

 The 2022 early elections were held on 30 January 2022.
-The election resulted in an absolute majority for the Socialist Party, the second in its history.
-However, the government swearing in was postponed because of a rerun in the overseas constituency of Europe, and the XXIII Constitutitional Government, led by Prime Minister António Costa, was only sworn in on 30 March 2022.
+The election resulted in an absolute majority for the PS, the second in its history.
+However, the government swearing in was postponed because of a rerun in the overseas constituency of Europe, and the 23rd Constitutitional Government, led by António Costa, was only sworn in on 30 March 2022.
 António Costa resigned on 7 November 2023, following the Operation Influencer police searches into government contracts surrounding lithium and hydrogen businesses.
-The President dissolved parliament and called early elections.
+The president dissolved parliament and called early elections.

-XXIV and XXV Constitutional Governments (2024–)
+24th and 25th Constitutional Governments (2024–)

-In the elections held on 10 March 2024, the Democratic Alliance (AD), alliance between the Social Democratic Party, People's Party and the People's Monarchist Party, won enough seats to form a minority government.
-The Government led by Luís Montenegro has 17 ministers and was sworn in on 2 April 2024.
+In the early elections held on 10 March 2024, the Democratic Alliance (AD), an alliance between the Social Democratic Party (PSD), People's Party (CDS–PP) and the People's Monarchist Party (PPM), won enough seats to form a minority government.
+The 24th Constitutional Government led by Luís Montenegro had 17 ministers and was sworn in on 2 April 2024.

 The government fell after losing a vote of confidence in March 2025, and the President dissolved Parliament and called an early election for 18 May 2025.
-The AD coalition won again, with a stronger mandate albeit still a minority, with the XXV Constitutional Government taking office on 5 June 2025.
+The AD coalition won again, with a stronger mandate albeit still a minority, with the 25th Constitutional Government taking the oath of office on 5 June 2025.